 Affected: IC 8-1-8.5; IC 8-1.5

 Sec.
-10. (a) The utility shall provide an update regarding substantial unexpected changes that occur between IRP submissions.
+10. (a) The utility may provide the director an update regarding substantial, unexpected changes that occur between IRP submissions.
+Copies of an update shall be provided to the OUCC and other interested parties.

-(b) Upon the request of the commission or its staff, the utility shall provide updated IRP information.
+(b) Upon the request of the commission or its staff, the utility shall provide updated IRP information to the director, the OUCC and interested parties.
 (Indiana Utility Regulatory Commission; 170 IAC 4-7-10)

 SECTION 17.
 170 IAC 4-8-0.5 IS ADDED TO READ AS FOLLOWS: